PavanKusunuri/interview_questions/README.md

 # Interview Questions
-A List of Interview Questions which are added as a reference for fellow devs
+A List of Interview Questions which are asked for 4 year experience who is looking for a fullstack position, It can be a good reference for some one with relevant experience looking for a change.

 <h2>KPMG</h2>
 <ul>
   <li>What is Closures ?
 Why do we need closures ?</li>